TheFazzz/AppointmentManager/readme.md

 ## Description

-Web app appoint manager with FastAPI backend and HTML, CSS, JS front-end and SQLite database
+Web app appointment manager with FastAPI for backend and HTML, CSS, JS front-end and SQLite database

 ## Getting Started

 ### Dependencies

-* Windows OS
+* Windows, Linux, or Mac OS
-* Refer to Requirments.txt
+* Python 3.11 (older version may work still)
-* Python 3
+* Refer to Requirments.txt(these will be installed bellow in Virtual Env)

 ### Installing